CPRE Herefordshire's Planning Local Area Network (PLAN)

 Whilst major issues are dealt with at branch level, such as polytunnels, housing development, wind farms etc., it is equally important to cover, on a regular basis, the steady stream of initiatives that, in the worst of cases, could blight a local settlement or landscape.

-To this end, our volunteers scrutinise planning applications on a weekly basis and do their best to identify those applications that appear questionable or contrary to the local plan.
-In Herefordshire this is currently the Unitary Development Plan (UDP) , soon to be replaced by the Local Development Framework (LDF).
+Our volunteers scrutinise planning applications on a weekly basis and do their best to identify those applications that appear questionable or contrary to the local plan.
+In Herefordshire this is the Local Development Framework (LDF).

-Volunteers then work carefully to compare these applications with the UDP.
+Volunteers then work carefully to compare these applications with the Local Plan.
 Site visits are sometimes necessary to review the application and its impact.
-Should the application prove to be either contrary to the plan or harmful to the landscape, branch volunteers follow up with a letter to the planning office.
+Should the application prove to be either contrary to the plan or harmful to the landscape, branch volunteers follow up with a letter to the local authority's planning office.

 Each team member works from home, staying in touch with fellow volunteers via telephone and email.
-We have a minimum of two team meetings per year and receive support from the branch committee, which receives a planning report at the monthly meeting.
+We receive support from the branch committee, and porvide a planning report at the monthly meeting.

-We have vacancies on the P.L.A.N. team.
-We would also welcome volunteers to assist the team – to help in scrutinising applications or other support tasks.
+We have vacancies on the P.L.A.N. team; training and mentorship support is provided.
+We also welcome volunteers to assist the team – to help in researching applications or other support tasks; all are equally valuable to us.